zarzouram/lt2316-h20-aa/README.md

 ### 1.4.
 Checking the output

 The provided method `<DataLoader>.get_random_sample()` does not provide the expected output.
-I am not sure why this happens.
-I speculate that the logic is based on assuming that the tokens are being split by spaces.
-In my case, a word ---which its boundary is two spaces--- may consist of multiple tokens with multiple labels.
-Thus it will be hard to print all of them in one line.
-So, I wrote another method `<DataLoader>.get_random_sample_1()` that combines the multiple tokens to form units that their boundary are a space, combine their labels by "|" and print all information in a table.
+The token's `char_end_id` is equal to the length of token, while the function expect that `char_end_id` is equal to length of token - 1.
+Also, I wrote another method `<DataLoader>.get_random_sample_1()` that combines the multiple tokens to form units that their boundary are a space, combine their labels by "|" and print all information in a table.
 Also, for reference, the data from the `XML` file is also printed.

-A part of the output shown in `run.ipynb` is shown below.
-In the "tokens" table, in row 20, there are three tokens `[ amiloride, ), ,]` that have three labels.
+For example, in the "tokens" table, in row 20, there are three tokens `[ amiloride, ), ,]` that have three labels.
 The parsing is then can be compared with information extracted from the `XML` file below.

 ```text
     --- Data parsed ---